 Cornerstone OBN Phase 1 is part of a larger program to re-image the prolific and most challenging region of the UK Central North Sea (CNS).
-A combined effort of Magseis Fairfield and CGG, this survey will provide full-azimuth data for field development and near-field exploration, and will be available Q1-2021.
+A combined effort of Magseis Fairfield and CGG, this survey will provide full-azimuth data for field development and near-field exploration.

 While OBN data acquisition is generally used to achieve high-resolution images of complex structures, survey size is no longer limited to the standard node patches deployed for 4D monitoring.
 Imaging of complex structures, such as salt diapirs, requires an extended shooting area around the deployed nodes.
 Additionally, a large full-azimuth OBN survey will allow a more comprehensive analysis of the lateral extension of complex structures adjacent to the target area.
 We designed Cornerstone Phase I with these factors in mind.